mvolkmann/blog/src/python/python-functools.md

 print(my_sum, my_product) # 42, 1911
 print(sum(numbers), math.prod(numbers)) # 42, 1911

-# This is an example where results are accumuated in a dict.
+# This is an example where results are accumulated in a dict.
 items = [
     {'name': 'apples', 'price': 3.00},
     {'name': 'bananas', 'price': 2.50},